 crispy Chicken, Macaroni and Cheese and Seasonal Vegetables served with choice of Small Lowfat Milk or Small Dasani® Water

-We were able to recently try out Docking Bay 7 Food and Cargo in Star Wars: Galaxy’s Edge and we have a full review for you!
+We were able to recently try out Docking Bay 7 Food and Cargo in Star Wars: Galaxy’s Edge in both Disney World and Disneyland, and we have a full review for you in what has become perhaps our favorite quick service location in either park.

 After a long afternoon of touring Galaxy’s Edge, we are ready to get some galactic chow and what better place to do that than Docking Bay 7 Food and Cargo, the quick service restaurant located in Black Spire Outpost!